Simvo/SIMVO/readme.md

 Thank you for considering contributing to the Degree Planner!

 We prefer bug reports to be done through pull requests.
-If you discover a bug on the latest build, branch off of dev and give it a name representing the behaviour of the error.
+If you discover a bug on the latest build, branch off dev and give it a name representing the behaviour of the error.
 Then, make a pull request (with no code at first) with a more detailed explanantion and screenshots/videos showing the bug.
 This allows us to easily test the fix by simply checking out the remote branch.

 ### General Contribution